elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 We started an agent with an initial state of an empty list.
 We updated the agent's state, adding our new item to the head of the list.
 The second argument of [`Agent.update/3`](/docs/stable/elixir/Agent.html#update/3) is a function that takes the agent's current state as input and returns its desired new state.
 Finally, we retrieved the whole list.
 The second argument of [`Agent.get/3`](/docs/stable/elixir/Agent.html#get/3) is a function that takes the state as input and returns the value that `Agent.get/3` itself will return.
 Once we are done with the agent, we can call `Agent.stop/1` to terminate the agent process.

-Note that Agents only store the state and not the logic.

 Let's implement our `KV.Bucket` using agents.
 But before starting the implementation, let's first write some tests.
 Create a file at `test/kv/bucket_test.exs` (remember the `.exs` extension) with the following:

 ```elixir